Keeping Resources Local

 Who We Give To

-This program is best suited to organizations who can commit to regular weekly, bi-weekly, or monthly pickups in Shoreline, WA where our redistribution center is currently housed.
+This program is best suited to those who can commit to regular weekly, bi-weekly, or monthly pickups in Shoreline, WA where our redistribution center is currently housed.

 Though we're working on ways to support more direct giving in the future, our organization is not well-equipped to offer emergency responses to individuals experiencing immediate crisis.